cesar-douady/open-lmake/README.md

 		- CXX can be set to your preferred C++ compiler.
 You will be told if it is not supported.
 		- SLURM can be set to the root dir of the slurm installation.
 For example, slurm.h will be found as $SLURM/include/slurm/slurm.h
 		- LMAKE_FLAGS can be defined as O[0123]G?D?T?S[AB]C?
 			- O[0123] controls the -O option                                      (default : 3                               )
 			- G       controls the -g option                                      (default : no debug                        )
-			- d controls -DNDEBUG            (default : asserts are enabled)
+			- d       controls     -DNDEBUG                                       (default : asserts are enabled             )
 			- t       controls     -DNO_TRACE                                     (default : traces are enabled              )
+			- SA      controls the -fsantize=address -fsanitize=undefined options (exclusive with ST                         )
+			- ST      controls the -fsantize=thread                       option  (exclusive with SA                         )
+			- P       controls the -pg                                    option  (profiling info is in gmon.out.<tool>.<pid>)
 		- the -j flag of make is automatically set to the number of processors, you may want to override this, though
 	- it is up to you to provide a suitable LD\_LIBRARY\_PATH value. it will be transferred as a default value for rules, to the extent it is necessary to provide the lmake semantic